AaronNevalinz/CrowdFunding-Product-Page/README.md

 - See the number of total backers increment by one after confirming a pledge
 - Toggle whether or not the product is bookmarked

+### Challenges
+- Creating the background opaque, when the user clicks on the buttons to bring the next pop up into focus.